richardsheridan/magic-afm/README.rst

 force regimes.
 Formally, it is the ratio of the short-range work of adhesion to the total work of adhesion (τ1*τ1 in [SCHWARZ]_).

+The deflection and piezo displacement of all currently displayed force curves can be exported by clicking "Export calculated force curves" to various text and binary formats.

 If a fit has been performed, a table is displayed above the force curve indicating the key inferred parameters: